-SECTION 4: TIMELINES FOR NEGOTIATION OF MOUS AND INFRASTRUCTURE COSTS

-- 1. Local boards may begin their negotiations related to services, methods of delivery, infrastructure and other shared costs at any time, but they must be concluded by March 31 of each calendar year. - INFRASTRUCTURE 2.
-A final report on the outcomes of these negotiations must be provided by March 31st each calendar year to an individual designated by the Governor (see Appendix Item 9 of these guidelines). - 3.
-A 45-day period for remediation will begin on or around April 15th of each calendar year and continue through the end of May.
+SECTION 4: TIMELINES FOR NEGOTIATION OF MOUS AND INFRASTRUCTURE Local boards areas may begin their negotiations related to services, methods of delivery, infrastructure and other shared costs at any time, but they must be concluded by March 31 of each calendar year.
+A final report on the outcomes of these negotiations must be COSTS provided by March 31 st each calendar year to an individual designated by the Governor (see Appendix Item 9 of these guidelines).
+2.3.
+A 45-day period for remediation will begin on or around April 15 th of each calendar year and continue through the end of May.
 Failure to reach agreement on comprehensive one-stop center infrastructure costs at the end of the established 45-day remediation period will trigger infrastructure funding using the State funding mechanism.
-Each

-- required partner's proportionate share of infrastructure costs using the State infrastructure funding mechanism in these instances will be determined based on FTEs as described in Item 12 of Section 2. - 4.
+Each required partner's proportionate share of infrastructure costs using the State infrastructure funding mechanism in these instances will be determined based on FTEs as described in Item 12 of Section 2.
+3.4.
 Local areas that cannot reach agreement on an MOU at the end of the 45-day remediation period for reasons other than the allocation of infrastructure costs will be reported to the U.S. Secretary of Labor and head of any other relevant Federal agency as required in 20 CFR 678.510.

-SECTION 5: REPORTING OF AND FINAL NEGOTIATION OUTCOMES

-- 1. Local boards must provide a draft budget to the individual designated by the Governor by no later than February 28th of each calendar year.
+SECTION 5: REPORTING OF AND FINAL NEGOTIATION OUTCOMES Local boards areas must provide a draft budget to the individual designated by the Governor by no later than February 28th of each calendar year.
 This budget is to be provided in a standard format.
-(A prototype budget is included as Appendix Item 8 to these guidelines.) - 2.
-A final report on the outcomes of the MOU negotiations must be provided by March 31st each calendar year to an individual designated by the Governor.
-(Appendix Item 9 to these guidelines is the report required from local areas regarding final outcomes of MOU negotiations.)

-SECTION 6: APPEALS PROCESS FOR INFRASTRUCTURE COSTS

-- 1. The Governor will make the final determination of each required partner's proportionate share of statewide infrastructure costs under the State funding mechanism as described in these guidelines. - 2.
-A required partner may appeal the Governor's determination on the basis of a claim that: - a.
-The Governor's determination is inconsistent with the proportionate share requirements of 20 CFR 678.735(a). - b.
+(A prototype budget is included as Appendix Item 8 to these guidelines.)
+A final report on the outcomes of the MOU these negotiations must be provided by March 31st each calendar year to an individual designated by the Governor.
+(Appendix Item 9 to these guidelines is the report required from local areas regarding final outcomes of MOU negotiations.) negonanons.)
+SECTION 6: Appeals Process for Infrastructure 1.
+The Governor will make the final determination of each required partner's proportionate share of statewide infrastructure costs under the State funding mechanism as described in these guidelines.
+COSTS 2.
+A required partner may appeal the Governor's determination on the basis of a claim that: a.
+The Governor's determination is inconsistent with the proportionate share requirements of 20 CFR 678.735(a).

+- b.
 The Governor's determination is inconsistent with the cost contribution caps described in 20 CFR 678.735(c). - 3.
 An appeal must be made within 21 days of the Governor's determination and follow the appeal process outlined in the State Unified Plan.